God Wants You to be Rich, But Maybe Not the Way You Think

 According to scripture, the only begotten Son of God is wealthy beyond belief.
 And He wants to share some of His riches with you.

-Now, please don’t jump to conclusions — I’m not getting ready to launch into a “prosperity gospel” sermon here.
-In fact, we spent the last article in this series discussing the shortcomings of prosperity teachings as a spiritual and financial philosophy.
-But one of the things that makes the prosperity gospel so enticing is that the Bible has a lot to say about money, and the New Testament in particular talks an awful lot about having riches in Christ.
-If we’re going to truly enjoy riches in Christ, though, we should probably stop and consider what that really means.
+Don’t worry — I’m not here to preach the prosperity gospel.
+(In fact I’ve written before about the shortcomings of prosperity teachings as a spiritual and financial philosophy.)
+But one of the things that makes the prosperity gospel so enticing is that the Bible has a lot to say about money.
+And the New Testament in particular talks a lot about having riches in Christ.

-First, let’s review some foundational concepts.
-Perhaps the most basic principle in a biblical study of money is the fact that God owns everything.
-He is the sovereign creator of the world, and possesses everything therein.
-This means that all of the world’s wealth and material things really belong to Him; although we like to think that we own our possessions, we are really just managing resources for Him.
+To get to the bottom of this, let’s start with some basic principles.
+First, God owns everything.
+He created the world and possesses everything in it.
+This means all of the world’s wealth and material things really belong to Him.
+Although we like to think that we own our possessions, we are really just managing resources for Him.

 The Bible also tells us that if we handle our worldly wealth well, God will entrust us with “true riches” (see Luke 16:11).
 So what are these true riches?
-It’s not large quantities of silver or gold.
-It’s the glorious riches of Christ.
+God wants you to be rich, though not necessarily with large quantities of silver or gold.
+Instead, He wants you to be absolutely swimming in glorious riches of Christ.